nic0lin4/ml-nd-capstone_project/README.md

 ## Libraries
 The following libraries are used within the project and hence have to be installed upfront:
-Pandas
+- Pandas
-Numpy
+- Numpy
-Sklearn
+- Sklearn
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Pickle
+- Pickle
-Pylab
+- Pylab
-XGBoost
+- XGBoost
-LightGBM
+- LightGBM

 Most of them are included within the anaconda edition.
-Single libraries can be installed with pip typing pip install [packagename] in the terminal.
+Single libraries can be installed with pip via ```pip install [packagename]``` in the terminal.

 ## Data
-The data files used in this project are Udacity_AZDIAS_052018.csv: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
+The data files used in this project are
+* *Udacity_AZDIAS_052018.csv*: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
-Udacity_CUSTOMERS_052018.csv: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
+* *Udacity_CUSTOMERS_052018.csv*: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
-Udacity_MAILOUT_052018_TRAIN.csv: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
+* *Udacity_MAILOUT_052018_TRAIN.csv*: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
-Udacity_MAILOUT_052018_TEST.csv: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
+* *Udacity_MAILOUT_052018_TEST.csv*: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).

 In addition, there are two metadata files for these datasets:
-DIAS information levels - attributes2017.xlsx
+* *DIAS information levels - attributes2017.xlsx*
-DIAS Attributes - Values 2017.xlsx
+* *DIAS Attributes - Values 2017.xlsx*

 It is provided by Arvato Bertelsmann and can be accessed by taking part in the Kaggle competition: https://www.kaggle.com/c/udacity-arvato-identify-customers .

 ## Methodology and Results:
 The project consisted on two steps:
 Indentification of useful clusters for the demographic data and determine those, who would respond positive with a high probability.
-Please read the report.pdf file for details.
+Please read the *report.pdf* file for details.